Associated primes of powers of edge ideals and ear decompositions of graphs: Introduction

-The afore mentioned result of Vasconcelos, and Villarreal \cite{SVV} immediately follows from Theorem \ref{associated}.
-Since the triangle is the only strongly non-bipartite graph with $\mu^*(\G) = 1$, the same can be said about the results in the case $t=2$ of Herzog and Hibi \cite{HH2}, Terai and Trung \cite{TT2}.
-Using a recursive description of strongly non-bipartite graphs with a given $\mu^*$-invariant, we can easily classify the embedded primes of $I^t$ for $t = 3$ and so on.
+It is easy to see that the triangle is the only strongly non-bipartite graph whose $\mu^*$-invariant equals 1.
+Therefore, the aforementioned results of Herzog and Hibi \cite{HH2} and of Terai and Trung \cite{TT2} on embedded primes of $I^2$ are special cases of Theorem \ref{associated}.
+We also give a recursive description of strongly non-bipartite graphs with a given $\mu^*$-invariant, which can be used to classify embedded primes of $I^t$ for $t \ge 3$.

+In a pioneering paper on edge ideals \cite{SVV}, Simis, Vasconcelos, and Villarreal showed that $I^t$ has no embedded primes for all $t$ if and only if $\G$ is a bipartite graph.
+This result is a straightforward consequence of Theorem \ref{associated} because the existence of embedded primes of $I^t$ for some $t \ge 1$ depends on the existence of an odd cycle.